Nash County Railroad: History

-Originally built by the Wilmington & Weldon in 1887, the railroad was later absorbed by the Atlantic Coast Line in 1900.
+Originally built as the Nashville Branch of the Wilmington & Weldon in 1887, the railroad was later absorbed by the Atlantic Coast Line in 1900.
 Ownership changed through a pair of mergers, first into the Seaboard Coast Line in 1967 and the Seaboard System in 1983.
 On November 4, 1985 shortline service began as the Nash County railroad by parent company Laurinburg & Southern.

 In the 1990s Gulf & Ohio Railways gained control of a number of Laurinburg & Southern subsidiaries, including the Nash County railroad on February 28, 1994.
 Initially traffic consisted of grain, fertilizer, scrap metal, and forest products, amounting to 4,000 annual carloads.

 On April 8, 2005 the railroad planned to abandon 4.7 mi of tracks between Momeyer and Spring Hope, North Carolina.
 However, the North Carolina Department of Transportation sought to purchase the segment before it was abandoned, which it did on April 3, 2006 after reaching an agreement with the Nash County railroad.